 Store location and shipping: UK-based and ships only to Australia, Canada, New Zealand, and the US.

-The People Tree brand has been producing sustainable clothing since 1991, when it was founded by award-winning social entrepreneur Safia Minney.
-The women’s clothing brand has designs that are contemporary, playful, and versatile.
-They have a range of stylish t-shirts, dresses, denim, and yoga wear.
+The People Tree brand had produced sustainable clothing since 1991 when award-winning social entrepreneur Safia Minney founded it.
+The women’s clothing brand has contemporary, playful, and versatile designs.
+It offers a range of stylish T-shirts, dresses, denim, and yoga wear.
 The brand bases its price point on affordability while respecting the people who make the clothing and caring for the planet.
-The price point for their t-shirts is $55-$86.
+The price point for its T-shirts is $55-$86.

 The brand manufactures using a completely ethical production process.
-They feature organic cotton clothing, TENCEL lyocell, and ethically sourced wool.
-They are certified by GOTS, soil association, and PETA vegan approved.
+It features organic cotton clothing, TENCEL lyocell, and ethically sourced wool.
+It is certified by GOTS, the soil association, and PETA vegan-approved.

 People Tree was the first fashion company to receive the World Fair Trade Organisation product label for its adherence to ethical principles.
 People Tree’s denim is produced with 87.2% less water than regular jeans.
 All the clothes are dyed with low-impact dyes that have no azo chemicals.